 15. In Love With Spring: My Novel Online

-Winter reluctantly relinquished its gloom to spring.
-On one of the first warm days, Mandy shut off her typewriter and folded her jacket over her arm.
+ON ONE OF THE FIRST warm days of spring, Mandy shut off her typewriter and folded her jacket over her arm.
 She said, “Goodnight,” even though she knew no one would respond.
 By now their hostility amused her.
 As she passed Mr. Perry’s office, she waved.
 His polite nod belied the injury Mandy knew she’d inflicted with her phone calls from Tim.
 What a great plan that had been!
 She was meeting him at Russel-Berries and couldn’t wait.

 He was standing at the door, and when they saw each other, they laughed for no reason.
 Inside, they ordered iced tea—a welcome departure from the hot tea they’d been drinking all winter.
-A moment later, the waitress arrived with two tall, thin glasses, and a couple of red and white striped straws.
+A moment later, Pauline delivered two tall, thin glasses, and a couple of straws.

 Then she sat back, amazed.
 There!
 She said it!
 And she was proud of it.
-Not only was it more or less true, but it implied that she’d had lots of boyfriends—which, unbeknownst to her, Tim knew through Simon, who know through Jules, that she hadn’t.
+Not only was it more or less true, but it implied that she’d had lots of boyfriends.

-“Oh, you wouldn’t go out with me,” he said cautiously.
+“Oh, you wouldn’t go out with me,” he said.

 “Yes, I would!”